ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 That means that some discretion could be involved in deciding whether a preference applies.

-The expression of preferences might activate regulatory or legal strictures, which has implications for entities that consume those preferences.
+The expression of preferences might activate regulatory or legal consequences, which has implications for entities that consume those preferences.
 Their interpretation of the meaning of different terms could have legal ramifications.